systemli/ansible-role-prosody/README.md

 Requirements
 ------------

-Debian 8,9,10.
+Debian 10 or 9.
 Other versions of Debian/Ubuntu might be supported as well, but aren't tested.

 Role Variables
 --------------